mariosergiosl/memusage/README.md

 ## Features

 * Shows total system memory, free memory, and used memory.
-* Displays the memory usage of each process in a hierarchical tree format.
+* Displays process information in a hierarchical tree format.
 * Calculates the total memory usage of a process and its children.
+* Shows open files for each process.
+* Displays network connections for each process, including:
+    * Local and remote addresses
+    * Status
+    * Sent and received bytes (for established connections)
+* Shows I/O activity for each process, including read and write bytes.
-* **Color-coded output based on process priority.**
+* Color-coded output based on process priority.

 ## Installation